treestompz/member_manager/README.md

 python manage.py migrate
 ```
 It will default to using SQLite, so no need to worry about any other database setup.

+Note that if this is not your first time running the application, new migrations can be added and you will have to run `python manage.py migrate` again.

 ### Creating a Superuser